topfreegames/libpitaya-cluster/README.md

 <!-- **Note**: We currently do not support windows.
 However, it should however not be hard to add support for it.
 Feel free to make a PR! -->

-## Releasing a new version in OpenUPM
+## Releasing a new version

-- Wait for the Github Actions Pipeline to run, to generate the platform specific "libpitaya_cpp" binaries.
+See [docs/RELEASE_PROCESS.md](docs/RELEASE_PROCESS.md) for the full release process, including the automated `make release` workflow, version management, and Artifactory publishing details.

-- Do NOT commit native binaries.
+> Do NOT commit native binaries.
 For local Unity testing, build them with `scripts/build-unity-native-libs.sh` (they are gitignored).
-- Change the version in the file pitaya-sharp/NPitaya/package.json
-- Create a new tag in the format "vX.Y.Z" and push it to the repository

-New lib version will be available in [OpenUPM](https://openupm.com/packages/com.wildlifestudios.npitaya/) in a few minutes.
-Read documentation [here](https://openupm.com/docs/#how-it-works) for more information.
+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.